jlinoff/pam/PROPOSAL.md

 > And this is a security tool.
 An unauthenticated vault format is a genuine
 > defect, and shipping the fix matters more than sparing users one migration.
 >
+> **Scope note added on reassessment.** This decision removes the *format
+> change* as an objection; it does not by itself establish that 9b is needed.
+> The reassessment below concludes 9a detects tampering essentially completely
+> and that 9b's marginal benefit here is small.
+So: if 9b is built, the breaking
+> change is accepted on these terms — but build 9a first and let 9b earn its
+> place.
+>
 > **Two conditions attach to that acceptance:**
 >
 > 1. **The v1 and v2 read paths are never removed.** A v3 PAM must open every